Pay in full

 Note: If you don’t let us know that you wish to have the matter heard in court, you may incur further costs in late fees.

-If you do not pay your fine before the due date, or dispute it in writing, we will begin a 4-step collection process.
+If you do not pay your fine before the due date, or request an internal review or payment arrangement, we will begin a 4-step collection process.

 Step 1 – Penalty Reminder Notice

-If you do not respond or pay your fine before the due date, we will send you a penalty reminder notice, with a processing fee added to your fine.
+If you do not respond or pay your fine before the due date, we will send you a penalty reminder notice, additional costs are added.
+At this point you may also request an internal review or payment arrangement (including an extension).

 Step 2 – Collection Service

-If you do not respond or pay your fine before the due date on the penalty reminder notice, our collection service will send you a letter of demand with added fees applied.
+If you do not respond or pay your fine before the due date on the penalty reminder notice, our collection process will continue and you may receive a letter of demand again incurring additional costs.

 The options are the same as for Step 1, but you now have only 14 days from the date of this letter to take action.

-If you do not respond to Step 1 or 2, we will lodge the matter with the Magistrates' Court.
-You will receive a charge and summons, which will include the date, time and place of the hearing.
+If you do not respond to Step 1 or 2, we will lodge the matter Fines Victoria or the Magistrates Court.

 Step 4 – Sheriff’s Warrant

-If you do not respond to the Magistrates' Court Order within the time set by the Magistrate, a warrant will be issued with even further costs set by the State Government.
+If you do not respond to the Court Correspondence a warrant will be issued and further costs may be added by the State Government.

 A warrant gives the Sheriff power to demand payment of the fine and all costs, or to take your possessions as security.